 Where the disciplinary offence is minor, they may be issued with a formal verbal warning.
 This will be administered by the Manager.
 The warning will be held on file for three months.

 Stage 2 - First written warning.
 A first written warning will usually be appropriate for a first act of misconduct where there are no other active written warnings on your disciplinary record.
+This warning will be held on file for 12 months.

 Stage 3 - Final written warning.
 A final written warning will usually be appropriate for: